beryllium-org/neofetch/README.md

-# jpkg-template-package
+# Beryllium Neofetch
-A template package for jpkg
+A system info fetch script for the Beryllium OS
 <br />
 Build with <code>make package</code>